Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In order to conduct rational treatment, it is necessary to determine the morphological changes in the thyroid gland and the level of endocrine function of all glands that regulate iodine metabolism in the body.
+In order to carry out rational treatment, it is necessary to determine the morphological changes in the thyroid gland and the level of endocrine function of all glands that regulate iodine metabolism in the body.

-The examination program of the patient should be consistent with the basic clinical and radiological syndromes.
-It is advisable to distinguish the following syndromes:
+The patient examination program should be coordinated with the main clinical and radiological syndromes.
+It is advisable to highlight the following syndromes:

 - diffuse enlargement of the thyroid gland - diffuse goiter (euthyroid or toxic);